-- Solving linear equations can be done in polynomial time - Solving non-linear equation is NP hard
+- Solving linear equations can be done in polynomial time - Solving non-linear equation is NP hard ex-or (An Important Operation)

 • Note the difference with the permutation layer, which is a linear layer.
 The main purpose of the permutation layer is to provide diffusion and not to confuse!